n6ai/minze/docs/api/minze.md

 ### defineAll <Badge type="tip" text="^1.0.0" />

 Defines all custom web components in a single call.
 Your components will be registered with `dash-case` naming.
+The provided compnents can either be an array of Minze Elements, a module object, or a module-map generated with tools like vite's `import.meta.glob`

 ::: warning
 Your component class names should be in `PascalCase` when using this registration method.